Our Story

 AGI Affinity officially launches, bringing the TSDOH framework and AI education to urban, rural, and suburban communities nationwide.

-The Face Behind the Mission
+The Faces Behind the Mission

 Two generations working together to ensure everyone—urban, rural, and suburban—has a fair shot in the AI era.